‘This Is Us’ Star Milo Ventimiglia Kleenex Is ‘Mandatory’ For The Season Finale

 In fact, Fogelman revealed that Miguel is beginning a road to redemption and they are trying to get fans invested in his story.
 Fogelman eventually plans on getting fans to root for Miguel, though that make take a little longer than expected.

-Whatever happens in the finale, Deadline reports that the ratings for the penultimate episode set a record.
+Whatever happens in the finale, Deadline stated that the ratings for the penultimate episode set a record.
 The episode attracted some 11.2 million fans, which is a record amount of total viewers for a series in network history.

 The finale of This Is Us airs March 14 on NBC, check out a sneak peek below.